-The Acting Veterans Integrated Service Network Director and Facility Director agreed with the Clinical Assessment Program review findings and recommendations and provided acceptable improvement plans.
-(See Appendixes E and F, pages 39-44, for the full text of the Directors' comments.)
-We will follow up on the planned actions until they are completed.
+The Veterans Integrated Service Network Director and Facility Director agreed with the Clinical Assessment Program review findings and recommendations and provided acceptable improvement plans.
+(See Appendixes E and F, pages 40-46, for the full text of the Directors' comments.)
+The facility considers recommendation 1 completed; however, we consider all recommendations open until we receive and review written documentation of the facility's completion of the proposed actions.

-JOHN D. DAIGH, JR., MD.D Assistant Inspector General for Healthcare Inspections
+JOHN D. DAIGH, JR., M.D.
+Assistant Inspector General for Healthcare Inspections

-John Vaidly.
+Solud , Vaigly .
 M.